nearinj/Denoiser-Comparison/Config/Trim/README.md

 Line 6: The forward primer sequence

-Line 7: The Reverse primer sequence
+Line 7: The reverse primer sequence

 Line 8: The length that the forward reads should be trimed to